Welcome to the Kingsmills Hotel, Inverness, Scotland

 The Best Time to Play Golf in Scotland

-By The Golf Planet Holidays Team · Golf-travel specialists since 1981 · Published 2 June 2026 When is the best time to play golf in Scotland?
-Mid-May to early September is the heart of the Scottish golfing year, when the courses are at their firmest and the light is at its most generous.
-Around the […]
+Scotland By The Golf Planet Holidays Team · Golf-travel specialists since 1981 · Published 1 May 2026 At a glance When is the best time to play golf in Scotland?
+Mid-May to early September is the heart of the Scottish golfing year, when the courses are at their firmest and the light is at its […]

 There is a particular magic to a Scottish round caught at the right moment — a June evening when the light refuses to fade and the fairways glow gold, or a still September morning when the links run fast and the crowds have thinned to almost nothing.
 The home of golf rewards those who choose their season well.